 Users spent 67.1% of their time in low risk (16 hours a day or 4.5 days a week).
 On average, just under 10% of seizures occurred while users were in low-risk periods.
 So, for instance, if someone had 50 seizures, 5 would happen during the low risk time of their cycle, while the other 45 would occur during high or moderate risk times.
 In our study, there were 9 users who reported no seizures during the low-risk times.

 We know that seizures can be triggered by many risk factors – a bad night’s sleep, missed medication, alcohol, or other changes in routine.
 Even when someone is at the low risk time of their cycle these triggers might still push their brain over the edge.
 We hope that collecting more information to measure additional risk factors will improve forecasting performance.

 The seizure times recorded in the Seer app provided useful information for a seizure risk gauge.
 However, forecasts are likely to become much more powerful with other sources of information.

 [Image description: Person using the Seer App on a phone.
 A blue Fitbit smartwatch is illustrated on the right.]

 Our next research project is testing whether data from the Seer app and a Fitbit smartwatch can improve our ability to measure people’s seizure cycles and other risk factors.
 This new study is called ‘Tracking Seizure Cycles’ and we are currently enrolling participants.
 To participate in the study, click here to contact us.

 The Fitbit records activity (step count), heart rate, and sleep quality — all factors that may influence seizure risk.
-If you would like to find out more about this ongoing study, please contact the lead investigator, Dr Pip Karoly (details below).

 If you or someone you know is experiencing seizures and you need help or information visit www.epilepsy.org.uk/.